 Screening for Soft Tissue Sarcoma

 Not only are expert cancer researchers at the OSUCCC – James continually working to detect and diagnose soft tissue sarcoma early, but they are also developing additional tests to detect and diagnose cancer even earlier, leading to improved outcomes, faster responses and fewer side effects.

 Soft Tissue Sarcoma Risk Factors

 Anything that increases your chances of soft tissue sarcoma is called a risk factor.
-A risk factor is anything that increases your risk of getting soft tissue sarcoma.
 Risk factors for soft tissue sarcoma include the following inherited disorders: